How To Make The Most of a Long Flight To Hawaii.

 Don’t forget entertainment.

 IPad?
 IPhone?
-Bring ‘em both.
+Kindle?
+Bring ‘em all.
 If you’re lucky, you’ll have outlets on your flight.
-If not, you’ll have to use electronics sparingly to conserve the battery – or you can bring external batteries with you!
-Make sure you have your favorite movies, shows and podcast downloaded and ready to go.
-11 hours is plenty of time to get caught up on your favorite programs.
+If not, you’ll want to use electronics sparingly to conserve your batteries – or you can bring external batteries with you!
+Make sure your favorite movies, shows, podcast and books downloaded and ready to go prior to arriving at the airport (airport wifi can be spotty).
+Then, sit back and relax.
+11 hours is plenty of time to get caught up on your favorite shows and stories.

 Add-on these extra items.